chaizwj/yolov8-tricks/README.md

-2026-01-04
-medalynxAPIMVC
-Glad to meet you!
+It was lovely meeting you!